Transportation for Seniors

 Flying

-Traveling by air can be stressful, but advance measures reduce the hassle.
+Traveling by air can be stressful, but taking advanced measures reduces the hassle.
 For example, let the airline know about dietary restrictions, wheelchair use, or other needs to ensure efficient accommodation.

 Road Tripping